Paste a package source. Get the command.

 Generate a real nodus add command.

-Start with the package source, then add pinning, adapters, components, or install behavior only when you need them.
+Start with a package source, then add adapter selection, pinning, or install behavior only when you need it.

 GitHub links normalize to owner/repo.
 Local paths and generic Git URLs stay unchanged.